datacoves/docs/docs/getting-started/Admin/configure-airflow.md

     - **Slack:** [Setup Slack Integration](how-tos/airflow/send-slack-notifications)

-Once Airflow is configured, you can begin creating DAGS!
+Once Airflow is configured, you can begin scheduling your dbt jobs by creating Airflow DAGs!